Transformation through Movement

 Contact me if you are interested in organizing a class or workshop.

-I, Joseph Liu LMT #24254, am a Licenced Massage Therapist, Certified Gyrotonic Trainer and Dancer in Portland, Oregon.
+I am is a Licenced Massage Therapist OMBT #24254, Certified Gyrotonic® and Gyrokinesis® Trainer, and Dancer in Portland, Oregon.
 My desire is that everyone can experience the nourishing ecstasy of movement and dance.
 Our work together draws upon my breadth of training to create a somatic experience to bring you in touch with your body's inner processes.
-My hope is that through our work of connection, awareness, eduction of the body, we slowly unveil our body's nature and are able to fully express ourselves in our lives.
-Freely moving.
-Freely working.
-Freely dancing.
+My hope is that through the work of connection, awareness, eduction of the body, you will slowly unveil your body's nature to freely move, work, and dance.

-My passion for dance and movement started at a young age watching ballroom dance competitions on public television.
+Joseph's passion for dance and movement started at a young age watching ballroom dance competitions on public television.
 Their elegance and grace and led me to pursue studies in numerous social dances including Swing, Blues, Tango, and Salsa.
-My search for freedom of movement and the roots of dance technique lead me to expand my studies to ballet, West African, yoga, Gyrotonic® method and Franklin Method®.
-Finding both Franklin Method® and Gyrotonic® method transformational in my social dancing, as well as therapeutic my life, I was inspired to pursue certification in both modalities.
-I continue to learn, explore and play with various somatic pracies, and can often be found in my studio Center Gyrotonic ias well dancing in bars and venues throughout Portland.
+His search for freedom of movement lead him to study body mechanics, the roots of dance technique, and somatically rooted movement.
+This lead him to study Gyrotonic® & Gyrokinesis® method with Master Trainer Emma Kingston and Franklin Method® with Eric Franklin.

 Joseph is owner and operator of Center Gyrotonic®.
 He trains clients in Gyrotonic, Gyrokinesis, and the Franklin Methods.
 Joseph also teaches dance in studios througouht the Portland, Oregon area.